 Animal Sciences, Doctor of Philosophy (Ph.D.)

-A plan of study and a research proposal must be filed with the approval of the student's Adviser and Advisory Committee (AC) by the end of the second semester.
+A plan of study must be filed with the approval of the student's Adviser and Advisory Committee (AC) by the end of the second semester and a research proposal by the end of the third semester.
 After no more than five semesters, the student must pass the Admission to Candidacy Examination, which consists of both written and oral components and is administered by the AC.
 Towards the end of their studies, the candidates present the results and conclusions of their graduate research in a public seminar and defend their research in an oral examination, which is adjudicated by the student's AC.
 In addition to successful defense of the dissertation, it is expected that the student will publish at least one paper in a refereed scientific journal, based on the dissertation research.
 A final bound copy of the dissertation must be submitted to the Program Office.
 The Ph.D. degree is usually completed within four to six years.

 |Two credits of Seminar||2|